SIGAN/UTech/prompts.md

 Ask for explicit permission to change any existing approach, framework.
 All time MUST BE is in UTC on the backend (database, API backend), all API clients and frontend converts to/from local.
 Use sudo to install global packages/tools.
 Identify current OS.
+Other python and node processes are running, please kill only Eve processes.
 Task: ...